-This is what we mean by the scarcity mindset.
-You don’t develop the connections you need to ensure job stability.
-This is a freelance business.
-People change jobs all of the time.
-The last thing you want to do is get complacent and comfortable with the job you’re at.
+You won’t have developed the connections you need to ensure job stability.
+This is a freelance business and people change jobs all the time.
+The last thing you want to do is get complacent and comfortable with where you’re at.

 You want to be constantly in demand.
 If you network the right way, gigs will come to you, so cast a wide net when you’re working on set.
 Connect with people who can teach you your craft as well as people who can send you work in the near future.
 As you move into your speciality, you’ll have more and more opportunities to meet the people you admire and you’ll have a big network of people who trust and respect you— the people who will send you work.